Updated October 17, 2023

 - A credit score rating scale does not measure performance sectors like price fluctuations or market value.

-- A-rated security is suitable for an investor or a group of investors and whether they should really buy, sell or hold the rated securities.
+- A-rated security is suitable for an investor or a group of investors and whether they should buy, sell, or hold the rated securities.

 - A-rated security is appropriate as per an investor’s risk tolerance, or the price of a security is perfect for its rating.

 - The market value of the security will change in the future, or no

 A credit rating agency provides an opinion that relates to the debt repayment by the borrower, whereas a credit bureau provides information on past debt repayments by borrowers.

 Credit Score Rating Scale

-Every company has a different process to give credit ratings and has a different credit score rating scale.
+Every company has a different process for giving credit ratings and has a different credit score rating scale.

-Looking at this table, we can see that the higher the rating higher is the creditworthiness of the issuer.
+Looking at this table, we can see that the higher the rating higher the creditworthiness of the issuer.

 Bonds with different maturity periods are rated differently.
-Long term ratings are assigned to bonds having a maturity period of more than 1 year.
-Short term credit ratings are assigned to bonds having a maturity period of less than 1 year.
-Generally, long-term and short-term credit ratings are interlinked to one another, so if an issuer’s long-term rating is downgraded, short-term rating gets downgraded automatically.
+Long-term ratings are assigned to bonds with more than 1 year of maturity.
+Short-term credit ratings are assigned to bonds having a maturity period of less than 1 year.
+Generally, long-term and short-term credit ratings are interlinked, so if an issuer’s long-term rating is downgraded, the short-term rating gets downgraded automatically.

-Investment grade is referred to as securities which are rated as having higher credit quality, whereas Speculative grade, which is also referred to as non-investment grade, is referred to as debt securities where the issuer currently has the ability to repay, but uncertainties like adverse business or financial circumstances and might have the ability to default.
+Investment grade is referred to as securities rated as having higher credit quality.
+In contrast, Speculative grade, which is also referred to as non-investment grade, is referred to as debt securities where the issuer currently can repay.
+Still, uncertainties like adverse business or financial circumstances might have the ability to default.

-Some credit rating agencies also incorporate recovery ratings which suggest the opinion about the amount which may get recovered in the event of default.
-This is one of the important factors in evaluating the credit quality of a company, mostly in the evaluation of the non-investment-grade debt.
+Some credit rating agencies also incorporate recovery ratings, which suggest the opinion about the amount that may get recovered in the event of default.
+This is one of the important factors in evaluating a company’s credit quality, mostly in the evaluation of non-investment-grade debt.